 HVAC: Heating, Ventilation, and Ac system.

 ISO 9000: A family of international standards for quality control and assurance.
 Minimum Efficiency Reporting Value or MERV Rating: This describes how big these holes in the filter which permit air to pass through.
-The higher the MERV rating entails the holes in the filter are somewhat smaller, indicating a greater the efficiency.
+The higher the MERV rating entails the holes in the filter are somewhat smaller, indicating greater efficiency.

 Micron: A unit of measure equivalent to one-millionth of a tube, or one-thousandth of a millimeter.